Sending and Receiving Packets

 But what is this mysterious call to “htons” in the code above?
 This is just a helper function that converts a 16 bit integer value from host byte order (little or big-endian) to network byte order (big-endian).
 This is required whenever you directly set integer members in socket structures.

-You’ll see “htons” and its 32 bit integer sized cousin “htonl” used several times throughout this article, so keep an eye out, and you’ll know what is going on.
+You’ll see “htons” (host to network short) and its 32 bit integer sized cousin “htonl” (host to network long) used several times throughout this article, so keep an eye out, and you’ll know what is going on.

 Setting the socket as non-blocking